Net metering in Arizona

 Fixed charges — also known as “monthly service charges” or “basic service charges” — are the part of your bill over which you have no control.
 Traditionally, fixed charges have been kept relatively low for residential customers, making your power bill based mostly on how much electricity you use.

 Some utilities have balanced out fixed charge increases by lowering the volumetric cost of electricity.
 Because solar reduces your need for electricity from the utility, a high fixed charge limits the amount of money you can save with solar by purchasing less electricity from your utility.
-For utilities that still offer net metering, lowering the volumetric cost of electricity means lowering the 1-to-1 credit you would receive for the excess solar you generate.

 Time-of-use charges